 So if you are thinking of starting a new meditation or mindfulness practice in order to connect with yourself better (so you can understand your reactions, make better choices, and de-stress), then here are a few key steps I want to pass along to make your entry smoother:

 Get Good Instruction: There are many types of meditation and many ways to teach meditation.
 Getting sound instruction in the beginning will help you develop good habits.
 You’re choosing a healthcare provider for your mind!
 If you use an app or other digital tool, make sure the teacher behind it has demonstrated experience.
 Find out what he or she says about why they meditate and see if it resonates with you.
 If you meet them in person, see if they take an interest in who you are, not just what they have to say to you.
 A good meditation teacher is a very caring person.
-(For an introduction to meditation you can check out my Just For Now series or book a meditation and mindfulness session with me here.)
+(I have created a few wonderful meditations and practices that you might like.
+Please visit this page for a selection to add to your library.
+There is something there for everyone!)

 Pay Attention to Your Body: One of the early experiences in meditation tends to be noticing a flood of thoughts about everything and anything!
 It’s easy to think your job is to stop that flood and manage it all.
 That’s where the body comes in handy.
 You’re breathing, you have senses, your body is always touching some surface somewhere.
 These sensations help you notice that you are where you are.